mohsinalimat/PomoNow-iOS/README.md

 This is a part of the source code.Hope can give you some reference if you want to make a PomodoroTimer.

+You can buy the whole app on Appstore.

 Include:UI design(Sketch file),PomodoroTimer,Localization,Custum segue,custum dialog,play background sound,prevent screen lock,and more...

 ####中文